How Do Hairless Cats Stay Warm?

 Well, most cats do not need clothes but being bald is not entirely natural for cats.
 These animals did, after all, emerge as a breed thanks to a mutation.

-The majority of hairless felines still do fine without clothes but it is an option to consider.
+Most hairless felines still do fine without clothes but it is an option to consider.
 Your bald pet could benefit from wearing a sweater or a vest if you notice that the cat gets cold often or if your home is cooler than you think is ideal for the cat.
 Your pet might need time to get used to wearing clothes.

 Other Ways To Keep Your Sphynx Warm